 |T||Time-Based||Set a realistic ambitious end-date for task prioritization and motivation|

 Designing or adjusting your goals in this SMART way increases the likelihood that you will actually achieve what you want.
 Maybe you can remember goals in your past – like me that were not met because one of the above parameters “fell out”?
 Was the goal in the end just not attractive enough?
 Was it unrealistic? or did it belong in a dream world?

 When you want to start with running training, then you can with benefit set-up your goals SMART.

-Motivation is the driving force behind action.
-The driving force sets the direction towards the goals and sets actions in motion.
+Motivation is the driving force behind the action.
+The driving force sets the direction toward the goals and sets actions in motion.
 However, it is the will that ensures that the goals are achieved.

 For example, if you are most motivated to lose weight (Away from being overweight) you can actively go into this away-from-feeling and thus get an even greater incentive to do what needs to be done e.g. to practice running, change diet, etc.